When it comes to your health, how you cook your food matters.

 Why does this cut the calories?
 Because the process of cooking and cooling turns some of the starch in the rice into resistant starch.
 Since your body can’t digest resistant starch, it doesn’t turn into glucose.

 Instead of blasting your blood with glucose, this resistant starch feeds your gut bacteria instead.

 Here’s how to maximize the amount of resistant starch in your rice:

 - Bring the water to a boil and then add a bit of coconut oil.

-- Cook the rice as usual, but refrigerate it for at least 12 hours.
+- Cook the rice as usual, and then refrigerate it for at least 12 hours.